 Get American Work while Living Abroad

-That’s why its incredibly difficult to get U.S. work (and pay) while living abroad.
+If you apply for remote American work or continue to work for an American job while living in Spain, you won’t have much success.
 Expats are often automatically screened out for having a foreign address, IP address, and phone number.

 It’s not illegal to work abroad for an American company, though.
 In fact, many countries are introducing a digital nomad visa for those that have the flexibility to work remotely.
 This visa allows you to work remotely for a country registered outside of the country you have chosen to currently live in.